aergoio/guide/source/using-raft-consensus/membership.rst

 Add Member with Backup
 ----------------------

 After adding a new node, it takes a long time to synchronize the existing blockchain.
-To reduce this time, you can add a new node by using backup data files from existing nodes.
+To reduce this time, you can add a new node by using backup data files obtained from existing member nodes.
 There is no conflict because the new node resets all the cluster-related information from the given backup data files at the first startup.

 **Prepare backup datafiles**